javascript-tutorial/en.javascript.info/1-js/07-object-properties/02-property-accessors/article.md

 ## Using for compatibility

-One of the great ideas behind getters and setters -- they allow to take control over a "normal" data property and tweak it at any moment.
+One of the great ideas behind getters and setters -- they allow to take control over a "regular" data property at any moment by replacing it with getter and setter and tweak its behavior.

-For instance, we started implementing user objects using data properties `name` and `age`:
+Let's say we started implementing user objects using data properties `name` and `age`:

 ```js
 function User(name, age) {